ZooPhy/zoophy-genbankfactory/README.md

-# README #
+# GenBankFactory #

-GenBankFactory project for the GenBankFactory.jar file used for GenBank data dumps.
+Data extraction and normalization pipeline used for bi-monthly GenBank data dumps.

+Javadocs should be kept up to date [here](https://zodo.asu.edu/javadocs/genbankfactory/).